Vimlesh-Kumar/PRACTICAL_FILE_PPS/PRACTICAL_FILE.md

 ```
 ### OUTPUT
 ```
-enter the two number to be added
+Enter the two number to be added
 26 35
 Sum  : 26 + 35 = 61
 ```